Dating in Japan can be tricky at the best of times!

 Nothing beats “you look nice tonight” when least expected.
 More often than not, a smile will come in return.

-However, be mindful that it’s not a common habit.
+However, be mindful that it’s not an everyday habit.
 Speaking your mind too much and saying how you feel may work against you.
 Even though you mean no harm, it’s easy for one or two words to get away, and they might read you wrong.

 ‘Reading The Air’